-The New World of Work program is part of the California Community College system, but offers free resources for colleges and universities across the country, as well as internationally.
-College students can benefit from work based learning opportunities coupled with 21st Century Skills education to help prepare them for employment in the global economy.
+The New World of Work program offers free resources for high school and college learners across the country, as well as internationally.
+Students can benefit from work based learning opportunities coupled with 21st Century Skills education to help prepare them for employment in the global economy.

-At our partner colleges, the skills lessons are embedded across disciplines in both CTE and GE coursework ranging from sociology, biotechnology, health sciences, business, and more.
+At our partner high schools and colleges, the skills lessons are embedded across courses and disciplines in both CTE and GE studies ranging from sociology, biotechnology, health sciences, business, and more.

 Based on updates to State and Federal regulations on the Workforce Innovation and Opportunity Act (WIOA) adult education programs are encouraged to partner with their local workforce development boards.